[Growing A Beard] For The First Time

 Well, that depends on how you take care of your growing beard.
 Poor conditioning can lead to a ruff and wiry beard which will bring back the itch.
 But, if you’re following my guide today, you can prevent the ‘itch’ from ever coming back.

-To help ease the itching, I would recommend using a beard oil, or a stubble softener like this Percy Nobleman stubble moisturiser.
+To help ease the itching, I would recommend using a beard oil.
+You can't go wrong with a natural and organic beard oil.

 Time to make a choice!